Momentum

 Momentum is the rate of acceleration of a security's price or volume; essentially, the speed at which the price is changing.
 In technical analysis, momentum indicators measure the strength of a trend and signal potential reversals.

-In the financial markets, Momentum is the concept that an asset's price trend tends to persist.
-Just as a physical object in motion tends to stay in motion unless acted upon by an external force (Newton's First Law), a stock price that is rising rapidly tends to continue rising for some time.
-Momentum is a measure of the speed or velocity of this price change.
-Technical analysts use momentum to gauge the strength of a trend.
-If a stock is rising but its momentum is slowing (price is making higher highs, but the rate of increase is decelerating), it may signal that the trend is exhausted and a reversal is imminent.
-Conversely, if momentum is increasing along with price, it confirms the strength of the trend.
-Momentum is also a distinct investment factor, alongside value, size, and quality.
-"Momentum Investing" is a strategy that seeks to capitalize on the continuation of existing market trends.
+In the financial markets, Momentum is the foundational concept that an asset's price trend, once established, possesses a strong mathematical and psychological tendency to persist.
+Just as a heavy physical object in motion tends to stay in that motion with conviction unless it is acted upon by an equal and opposite external force (Newton's First Law), a stock price that is rising rapidly tends to continue rising for a predictable amount of time.
+Momentum is the clinical measure of the speed or the precise velocity of this price change.
+Professional technical analysts utilize momentum as a "leading" diagnostic tool to gauge the underlying strength of a current trend.
+For instance, if a stock is currently rising but its momentum is noticeably slowing (a scenario where the price is still making higher highs, but the actual rate of those increases is decelerating), it may signal that the trend is becoming exhausted and a major reversal is imminent.
+Conversely, if momentum is aggressively increasing along with the price, it provides a powerful confirmation that the trend is healthy and likely to continue much further.
+Momentum is also recognized by institutional investors as a distinct and highly profitable "investment factor," standing alongside other famous factors like Value, Size, and Quality.
+"Momentum Investing" is a systematic strategy that seeks to capitalize on the historical persistence of existing market trends.
 It involves buying securities that have shown high returns over the past three to twelve months and selling those with poor returns.
-This phenomenon—where winners keep winning and losers keep losing in the medium term—has been robustly observed across global markets and asset classes for decades.
+This phenomenon—where winners consistently keep winning and losers keep losing in the intermediate term—has been robustly observed and documented across global markets and asset classes for decades, making it a staple of modern quantitative finance.

 Key Takeaways

-Momentum works by comparing the current price to a past price.
-The most basic calculation is the Rate of Change (ROC), which is simply: Momentum = (Current Price - Price n-periods ago) / Price n-periods ago * 100 If the result is positive, momentum is bullish.
-If negative, bearish.
-The magnitude of the number indicates the strength.
-Technical indicators like the Relative Strength Index (RSI) and MACD refine this concept. - **RSI** measures the speed and change of price movements on a scale of 0 to 100.
-Readings above 70 indicate "overbought" conditions (momentum may be too high, prone to correction), while below 30 indicate "oversold." - **MACD** tracks the relationship between two moving averages of a security's price.
-When the MACD line crosses above the signal line, it is a bullish momentum signal.
-The underlying driver of momentum is often behavioral.
-Investors tend to underreact to new information initially (anchoring bias), leading to a slow price adjustment.
-As the trend becomes obvious, more investors jump in (herding), pushing the price further and often overshooting fair value (overreaction).
-This creates the sustained trends that momentum traders exploit.
+Momentum works by systematically comparing the current market price of an asset to its historical price from a specific number of periods ago.
+The most foundational and basic calculation is known as the Rate of Change (ROC), which follows this simple logic: Momentum = (Current Price - Price n-periods ago) / Price n-periods ago * 100 If the resulting number is positive, the market's momentum is considered bullish; if it is negative, the momentum is bearish.
+The absolute magnitude of the number indicates the relative strength and conviction of the move.
+Sophisticated technical indicators like the Relative Strength Index (RSI) and the MACD further refine this concept for active traders. - The RSI measures the specific speed and change of price movements on a fixed scale of 0 to 100.
+Readings above 70 indicate "overbought" conditions, where momentum may be too extreme and prone to a sharp correction, while readings below 30 indicate "oversold" conditions. - The MACD tracks the complex relationship between two different moving averages of a security's price.
+When the MACD line crosses above its signal line, it generates a bullish momentum signal that many algorithmic systems follow.
+The underlying driver of momentum is almost always behavioral in nature.
+Investors tend to underreact to new information initially (a phenomenon known as "anchoring bias"), which leads to a slow and steady price adjustment.
+As the trend becomes obvious to the broader crowd, more investors jump in (known as "herding"), pushing the price significantly further and often overshooting its fundamental fair value through euphoria.
+This cycle creates the sustained trends that momentum traders successfully exploit.

 Key Elements of Momentum Strategies